frogCaller/pwnagotchi-rover/docs/README.md

 # Fun Additions
 ![](../images/GroupPhoto.jpeg)

-Level up your Raspberry Pi experience with a dose of fun and advanced capabilities!
+Level up your Raspberry Pi experience with some fun and advanced capabilities!
 ## **Installations**

 1. **Install some typical fun command:**